 The National Association of Nephrology Technicians/Technologists (NANT) is a professional organization that offers its members opportunities to advance their skills and knowledge of the field.
 In addition to its yearly symposium, NANT offers complimentary subscriptions to industry-related publications, reduced fees for monthly webinars and contacts within the industry.
 NANT also posts volunteer opportunities for its members to be involved in its emergency preparedness network.

 Related to How to Become a Kidney Dialysis Technician

 - Recently Updated

-- Dialysis Technician: Job Duties and Info for Students Considering a Career As a Dialysis Technician
+- Dialysis Technician: Job Duties & Career Info

 - Online Classes and Courses for Dialysis Technicians

 - Top Schools for Health Sciences and Services